Workplace Wellbeing - Surviving or Thriving?

-We have designed and implemented a ‘Person Centred Leadership Programme’, which gives leaders the skills to create a better environment, based on understanding what really matters to staff.
+We have designed and implemented a ‘Person Centred Leadership Programme’, which gives leaders the skills to create a better environment based on understanding what really matters to staff.

-- Several managers have had Mental Health First Aid training and more training is planned over the next couple of months for a wider group of staff.
+Several managers have had Mental Health First Aid training, and more training is planned over the next couple of months for a wider group of staff.
 Our executive team will also receive training so they can be roles models for others in the organisation.

 We have recruited a Wellbeing Advisor who works with individuals and managers to support people to stay well in work and supports people back to work, with plans to meet individual needs.
 This has helped us to reduce absence.

-- Our intention and commitment to improving the wellbeing of staff and students is continually supported by our Principal & CEO, Simon Pirotte, who recently hosted a breakfast morning for Mind Cymru, sharing stories about challenges in the sector and our responses.
-Everyone at the breakfast agreed that whilst we know supporting the improvement of mental health and wellbeing is essential, being able to measure impact is really important to help us continue to improve and see a return on our investment.
-This is why we have chosen to participate in the Workplace Wellbeing Index and are encouraging other organisations in Wales to participate in also.
+Our intention and commitment to improving the wellbeing of staff and students are continually supported by our Principal & CEO, Simon Pirotte, who recently hosted a breakfast morning for Mind Cymru, sharing stories about challenges in the sector and our responses.
+Everyone at breakfast agreed that whilst we know supporting the improvement of mental health and wellbeing is essential, being able to measure impact is really important to help us continue to improve and see a return on our investment.
+This is why we have chosen to participate in the Workplace Wellbeing Index and are encouraging other organisations in Wales to participate in it also.

-We were delighted this year to see an improvement in our Index score, achieving Silver award as a result and, showing that we have really stepped up our focus on wellbeing in the workplace.
+“We were delighted this year to see an improvement in our Index score, achieving Silver award as a result and, showing that we have really stepped up our focus on wellbeing in the workplace.”